GlorifiedPig/instant-tooltip-plus/README.md

 # Instant Tooltip+

-A mod for S.T.A.L.K.E.R Anomaly that shows tooltips instantly, and hides them when a key (CTRL) is pressed.
+A mod for S.T.A.L.K.E.R Anomaly that shows tooltips instantly, and hides them when a key (**LCtrl**) is pressed.

+Also allows you to hide tooltips by default by pressing **RCtrl**.

 ### Installation